nf-core/configs/docs/maestro.md

 This is an intent for configuration of nf-core in Maestro cluster on the normal or long qos depending on the ressources required

-I am not expert of nf-core so pelase refer to  docs/pasteur.md for installing and running nf-core
+Please refer to docs/pasteur.md for installing and running nf-core instructions.

-Run the pipeline with `-profile maestro,<qos>` where qos is long or normal
+Run the pipeline with -profile maestro,<qos> where qos is long or normal.